Coastal Carolina matched against MAC’s Northern Illinois in Dec. 17 Cure Bowl in Florida

-The game will be at Exploria Stadium in Orlando, Fla.
+The game will be at Exploria Stadium in Orlando.
 Kickoff is scheduled for 6 p.m. on ESPN2.

-“On behalf of the Orlando Sports Foundation, we are honored to welcome Coastal Carolina and Northern Illinois to the Tailgreeter Cure Bowl,” stated Alan Gooch, Orlando Sports Foundation CEO and Tailgreeter Cure Bowl Executive Director.
+“On behalf of the Orlando Sports Foundation, we are honored to welcome Coastal Carolina and Northern Illinois to the Tailgreeter Cure Bowl,” Alan Gooch, Orlando Sports Foundation CEO and Tailgreeter Cure Bowl executive director, said.
 “Gameday is going to be special as college football fans, cancer survivors and supporters, both team’s bands, and the Orlando Community come together at Church Street Station for the March 2 Cure before heading to Exploria Stadium to watch the Chanticleers compete against the Huskies.”

 “The Cure Bowl’s mission has always been about bringing teams together to find a cure for cancer.
-Coastal Carolina and Northern Illinois will carry on our tradition of raising awareness for cancer research,” commented Jim Warmus, Orlando Sports Foundation President.
+Coastal Carolina and Northern Illinois will carry on our tradition of raising awareness for cancer research,” said Jim Warmus, Orlando Sports Foundation president.

 Click Here to Purchase Tickets: https://www.ticketmaster.com/event/22005B5ABD44B670?did=team1